gturri/aXMLRPC/README.md

 status code must be 200.
 This flag is only needed for the use with not standard compliant servers.

+#### FLAGS_FORWARD

+With this flag enabled, the client will forward the request, if the 301 or 302 HTTP status code has been received.
+If this flag is not set, the client will throw an exception on these HTTP status codes.

 License
 =======